 Stress can reduce fertility in women.

 Alpha-amylase is a biological marker of stress that scientists can measure in saliva samples.
-A study from 2011 showed that women with higher alpha-amylase levels may have a lower chance of conceiving naturally.
+A

 Smoking tobacco can disrupt hormone levels and cause menopause to occur at an earlier age.